charlesneimog/py4pd/docs/python-users/objtypes/image.md

 ## py4pd-score

-With `py4pd-score` you can use tradicional scores inside PureData patches.
-It is highly inspired in OpenMusic score, when `py4pd` be very stable, I want to implement the `voice`, `note` objects, for now just chord is implemented.
+With `py4pd-score` you can use traditional scores inside PureData patches.
+It is highly inspired by the OpenMusic score, when `py4pd` is stable, I want to implement the `voice`, `note` objects, for now just chord is implemented.

 <p align="center">
     <img src="../../../examples/score/score.gif" width="50%" alt="Scores" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);">